NathStevo97/Azure_Terraform_Demos/README.md

 - In the folder of choice, ensure regions match where appropriate and tweak the resources and versions to suit.

+- Configure az account to set subscription you want to deploy resources to: `az account set --subscription "<Subscription_Name>"`

 - Initialize the directory: `terraform init`

 - As good practice, validate the configuration files to ensure there are no syntactical errors, etc: `terraform validate`